bagnaram/bagnaram.github.io/_posts/2020-06-20-nix-enlightenment.md

 If there is any desktop environment you would like to configure and tweak, it would be enlightenment.
-While most DEs are fully customizable with configuration, E takes this a step furtherr and provides a rich set of customizations and options to configure it to your preference.
+While most DEs are fully customizable with configuration, E takes this a step further and provides a rich set of customizations and options to configure it to your preference.

 <img src="/img/enlightenment-01.png" alt="E Config" class="inline"/>